egh-s/emulate/README.md

 Example -
 Games : 1000
 Rounds:   20
-Will produce the following result of 20 1000 game matches.
+Will produce the following result of 20 x 1000 game matches.

 488-511 (48.9%)<br>
 499-501 (49.9%)<br>